 The Rogue’s Gallery is not a commercial gallery.
 Nor is it a beauty contest.
 The Rogue’s Gallery is a place where creative advertising people can show their work and appreciate the work of their peers.

 The Rogue’s Gallery needs your paintings, poetry, fiction and photography.
-If it means something to you it, it will mean something to us.
+If it means something to you it will mean something to us.
 Don’t be shy!
 Who knows?
 Maybe a publisher will fall in love with your prose.
 Or your oils will smite a patron of the arts.
 Life is full of surprises.

 Send submissions to steffan1@rcn.com